JuliaDynamics/Associations.jl/docs/src/api/discretization_counts_probs_api.md

 - Once a dataset has been encoded into integers, we can estimate [`Counts`](@ref) or [`Probabilities`](@ref) ([tutorial](@ref tutorial_probabilities)).
 - Once probabilities have been estimated, one can use these to estimate [`MultivariateInformationMeasure`](@ref) ([tutorial](@ref tutorial_infomeasures)).

- The following functions and types are used by CausalityTools.jl to perform discretization of input data.
+ The following functions and types are used by Associations.jl to perform discretization of input data.

 ```@docs
 Discretization